Chaga Bärbucha Kombucha

 When that's done, it is time for the so called second fermentation process (F2).

-That takes another week and the reason for it is to build up some carbonation.
+That takes another week, and the reason for it is to build up sufficient carbonation inside the bottles.

 If you visit our Kombucha Café in Berlin, you'll be able to learn more about Chaga, while sipping on our Chaga Kombucha.